Wambyat/mah-notes/Business Analytics/Business Analytics.md

 - Known Purpose: We should know **why** each object is present in the visualization.

-- Ensure integrity: Do not represent data in a way that does not distort the truth.
+- Ensure integrity: Do not represent data in a way that distorts the truth.

 - Maximize data ink and minimize non data ink: Make sure that the data is as well and as much represented as possible.
 Try to not waste ink on things that are not data.